Notes and Summaries Pertaining to the Evolution of the Major U.S. Political Parties

 Notes on Key Aspects of the Parties Changing / Switching / Evolving

 THE SEMANTICS OF THE TERM “SWITCH”: The term switch works on some levels, and doesn’t on others.
-It sort of implies that there was a clean switch, there wasn’t.
-Instead many complex factors led to what looks like a clean switch between about 1896 and 2000… but really the parties evolve (the Republicans become more conservative and Democrats more liberal) and the Solid South Democrats “switch” to supporting Republicans and some Progressives switch to supporting Democrats.
-The other factions of each party evolve, but essentially remain in a given party.
-Of course, of the factions that did switch, not every voter or politicians “switched sides”… just enough for the map to make a clean switch and the general platforms of parties to change.
-One could easily argue, a party only “switches” when it hangs up its hat and changes its name, so then we can say “the parties changed and evolved” as changing stances on key voter issues attracted new factions to each party resulting in the red and blue states “flipping” over time.
+It implies that there was a clean switch, there wasn’t.
+Instead, many complex factors led to what looked like a clean switch between about 1896 and 2000.
+In reality the parties evolved.
+The Republicans became more conservative and Democrats more liberal while the Solid South Democrats “switched” to supporting Republicans and some Progressives switched to supporting Democrats.
+The other factions of each party evolved, but essentially remained in a given party.
+Of course, in the factions that switched, not every voter or politicians “switched sides.”
+Enough changed for the map to make a clean switch and the general platforms of parties to change.
+One could argue that a party only “switches” when it hangs up its hat and changes its name.
+We could say, “the parties changed and evolved” as changing stances on key voter issues attracted new factions to each party resulting in the red and blue states “flipping” over time.

 U.S. Presidential Elections 1789-2012.
 This video shows each U.S. election result from 1789-2012 with party names and voting maps.
 Given it shows each election, it illustrates some of the major switches clearly.
 Note: The colors that have represented the parties have also changed over time.
 Despite this fact, the video (like most modern sources) represents Democrats as Blue and Republicans as Red, as has been a tradition since the 2000 election.
 TIP: Speaking of learning about this in video form, see Keith Hughes’ series on American Elections, CrashCourse American History, and Tom Richey’s American history videos.